Testing warm dark matter with kinematics of the smallest galaxies: Introduction

 Dark matter comprises most of the matter in the universe, but its particle nature remains unknown.
 The primordial velocity distribution of the dark matter could provide an important clue toward identifying it.
 The dark matter production mechanism could have imparted a substantial velocity dispersion.
 If the dark matter was in thermal contact with the Standard Model in the past, it could also have acquired significant thermal motion.
 In these warm dark matter (WDM) scenarios, the random velocities would gradually erase density variations as particles are able to stream freely out of overdense or underdense regions.
 Thermal motions effectively smooth the density field of the early universe on some characteristic free-streaming length scale.

 Observational evidence for small-scale initial density perturbations is often used to place limits on the free-streaming scale and hence the dark matter velocity distribution.
 If the dark matter is a thermal relic (initially in equilibrium with the Standard Model), then its velocity distribution is linked to the particle mass $m_\chi$.
-In this case, the abundance of Milky Way satellite galaxies requires $m_\chi>5.9$~keV \citep{2025ApJ...986..127N}, while perturbations to strong gravitational lenses induced by low-mass halos imply $m_\chi>6.1$~keV \citep{2024MNRAS.535.1652K}.
+In this case, a range of prior works have placed lower limits around $m_\chi\gtrsim 6$~keV based on the abundance of Milky Way satellite galaxies \citep{2025ApJ...986..127N}, perturbations induced by low-mass halos to strong gravitational lenses \citep{2024MNRAS.535.1652K,2025arXiv251107513G} and stellar streams \citep{2021JCAP...10..043B}, and density variations inferred from the Lyman $\alpha$ forest \citep{2023PhRvD.108b3502V,2024PhRvD.109d3511I}.

 However, the free-streaming scale is also associated with the formation of prompt cusps \citep{2019PhRvD.100b3523D,2023MNRAS.518.3509D,2023JCAP...10..008D,2024MNRAS.52710802O}.
 These $\rho\propto r^{-1.5}$ density cusps arise at that scale from the collapse of smooth peaks in the initial density field.
 They are the first and smallest elements of cosmic structure, around which all larger dark matter systems grow.
 In this article, we use the prompt cusps that would reside at the centers of Milky Way satellite galaxies to place complementary limits on the dark matter mass.